UPDATED January 11, 2024 Originally published August 2019

 We all know the importance that color has for marketing and branding a business.
 We bet that by now, anyone in the world can easily identify McDonald’s yellow and red colors from their logo.
 This is because colors matter and they can leave an imprint in our brains, making them easily recognizable!

-Getting the right colors of a logo printed on any display or marketing material is crucial for any brand.
+Getting the right colors of a logo printed on any custom display or marketing material is crucial for any brand.
 A slight color difference can make any brand look like a knockoff or a cheap representation of the brand.
 This is why it’s important to know the PMS or Pantones of your logo before sending anything out to print to verify that color matching is available.
 You want to ensure that your colors are not only correct but that they also align with your brand.

 So what is a PMS (Pantone Matching System) anyway and how do you find the PMS colors in your logo?
 Well, long ago, the color Gods at Pantone decided to create a universal color language by giving each color a code to be identified by in the Pantone book.
 Each color is primarily produced from a palette of 18 basic colors, and there are now about 1867 solid Pantone Colors.